banner

 gid_t groups[] = {AID_READPROC};

-// Add the group to the current process's device
+// Add groups to the current process's device

 CHECKCALL(setgroups(arraysize(groups), groups));